okta/odyssey/packages/docs/components/status.md

 <Description>

-Neutral Statuses are gray and should be used to indicate states like Paused, Not started, or Queued.
+Neutral Statuses are gray and should be used to indicate states like "Paused", "Not started", or "Queued".

-This variant is our default.
+This is the default variant.

 </Description>

 <Visual>
   <dl class="ods-status">
     <dt class="ods-status--label">
-      Server status
+      Propulsion systems
     </dt>
     <dd class="ods-status--value">
-      System inactive
+      Engines offline
     </dd>
   </dl>
 </Visual>